linki/cloudformation-operator/README.md

 Since we changed the template a little this will update your CloudFormation stack.
 However, since we didn't actually change anything because we injected the same `VersioningConfiguration` value as before, your S3 bucket shouldn't change.

-As you can any CloudFormation parameters defined in the CloudFormation template can be specified in the `Stack` resource's `spec.parameters` section.
+Any CloudFormation parameters defined in the CloudFormation template can be specified in the `Stack` resource's `spec.parameters` section.
 It's a simple key/value map.

 Furthermore, CloudFormation supports so called `Outputs`.
 These can be used for dynamic values that are only known after a stack has been created.
 In our example, we don't define a particular S3 bucket name but instead let AWS generate one for us.